RickyDivjakovski/DotTwitchLib/README.md

     twicthClient1.TwitchChannel = "ttvbottestaccount";
     twicthClient1.OAuthToken = "TTVBotTestAccount";

+The credentials are for a test account i made, please respect the account so everyone can use it for testing.

 Additional properties are able to be set such as UseSSL, DebugMode and ReferenceColors.
 Usage of the client is simple.